-Ecuador's real gross domestic product (GDP) is forecast to increase 1.2 percent in 2023 to \$119.9 billion, after suffering a contraction of 7.8 percent in 2020.
+Ecuador's real gross domestic product (GDP) is forecast to increase 1.4 percent in 2025 to \$122.42 billion.
+This is lower than the 2.4 percent growth in 2023 but is better than the 2 percent contraction of 2024.
 Economic growth is expected to continue for the next several years, averaging two percent per year.
 Ecuador remains a dollarized economy.

 The country continues to offer U.S. food and agricultural product exporters a number of possibilities.
-Many U.S. agricultural and value-added products are price competitive and, in many cases, when U.S. product prices are higher, consumers still prefer them due to quality.
-There is also a growing demand for specialty products and functional foods that local producers are not able to supply, creating a niche market for these types of imports.
+Many U.S. agricultural and value-added products are price competitive in the Ecuadorian market.
+Even in cases where U.S. product prices are higher, consumers often continue to choose them because of their superior quality and trusted reputation.
+There is also an increasing demand for specialty products and functional foods that local producers are often unable to supply, creating a niche market for these types of imports.

-Ecuador's population of 18.1 million inhabitants, with a median age of 28.8 years, continues to grow at almost 1 percent per year.
-These younger and lower to middle-income consumers' purchasing power and appetite for imports remains strong despite the economic slowdown in recent years.
-Unemployment is hovering around 3.6 percent and is forecast to remain at this level through 2024.
-Ecuador's underemployment rate is around 65.2 percent.
-This underemployment in the national workforce of 8.4 million limits further consumption.
-The government is seeking to increase the level of employment by implementing new measures and laws that would provide more employment flexibility.
+Ecuador's population of 18.3 million inhabitants, with a median age of 29 years, continues to grow at almost 1 percent per year.
+These younger and lower-to-middle-income consumers have robust purchasing power and a strong appetite for imported goods, demonstrating remarkable resilience despite the economic slowdown experienced in recent years.
+Unemployment is hovering around 4 percent and is forecast to remain at this level through 2025.
+Ecuador's underemployment rate stands at approximately 65 percent within its national workforce of 8.5 million, significantly constraining overall consumption capacity.
+To address this challenge, the government is expected to implement new measures and legislation aimed at increasing employment levels by providing greater employment flexibility and creating more job opportunities.
 Household consumption will remain moderate in the short to medium-term.
 Local production is not keeping up with domestic demand, necessitating continued imports.
-Despite measures to restrict import growth to control the outflow of dollars, Ecuador remains dependent on imports of food and other essential goods.
+Despite implementing measures to restrict import growth in order to control dollar outflows, Ecuador continues to rely heavily on imports for food and other essential goods, highlighting the country's structural dependence on foreign products to meet basic consumer needs.
 FAS Quito forecasts that this demand will continue expanding slowly, making Ecuador vulnerable to external price fluctuations.